 Recipe Tips & Tricks

-These cookies are easy to make fast and generally forgiving but the rise and fall that creates the crinkle can be a bit elusive so here is what to watch for:
+These sugar cookies are easy to make fast and generally forgiving but the rise and fall that creates the crinkle can be a bit elusive so here is what to watch for:

 1. Measure your flour carefully.
 Some people swear by weighing it but I have never had an issue using the fluff and spoon method.
 Just fluff the flour in its container with a fork, then spoon the amount into your measuring cup(s) and level off.